-What is MFA?

-Multi-factor authentication (MFA)?
+What is multi-factor authentication (MFA)?

 It combines something you know (your username and password) with something you have (an authentication app on your smartphone or tablet).

 Did you know?

-Receive push notifications for fast authentication
+Use Xero Verify for fast authentication

 Xero Verify is the only authenticator app that sends push notifications when you log in to Xero.

 Step 2: Sync the app with Xero